kingluddite/web-dev-notes/full-stack/udemy/traverse/352n-node-masterclass-express-mongodb/section-05-custom-errors/31-geojson-location-geocoder-hook-mapquest-api.md

 `$ npm i node-geocoder`

 ### We'll create a separate utility file
+* We'll initialize `node-geocoder`
-* We'll initialize node-geocoder and we'll be able to use it anywhere
+* We'll be able to use it anywhere
-    - And we'll also put our node-geocoder options here too
+* We'll also put our `node-geocoder` options here too

 ### Put new API key info in `config/config.env`
 `config/config.env`